Consult French government recommendations to learn more about travel and health measures in place.

 Other measures and restrictions

-Wearing a mask is compulsory in enclosed public places throughout the country for anyone aged 11 and over.
+Wearing a mask is compulsory in enclosed public places throughout the country for anyone aged 11 and over (and from six years old at school)

 The obligation to wear a mask may be extended to places deemed relevant by the prefects of each department, depending on the local health situation.
 Detailed information is available from the prefectures .
 The map and updated data on the spread of Covid-19 in France are available on the French government website .